+So, you want to spruce up your space with an accent wall, but your landlord won’t have it.
 Uggghhh…Renter problems!
-You want to spruce up your space with an accent wall but your landlord won’t have it.

 Fortunately, there are a few workarounds to help you achieve the accent wall you want, without breaking your rental agreement.
-Here are seven ways to create an accent wall without paint.
+Here are seven ways to create an accent wall without a drop of paint.

 7 Ways to Create An Accent Wall Without Paint.